vrai-group/significance/SIGNIFICANCE_EBAY_CRAWLER/README.md

 - selenium
 - requests

-At the moment, the code has been structured to recover, from the individual products for sale on eBay, in addition to its image, information including:
+The code has been structured to recover, from the individual products for sale on eBay, in addition to its image, information including:
 - item URL
 - image URL
 - price